BattMoTeam/BattMo/Documentation/JOSS/paper.md

 thermal simulations.
 It is possible to include degradation mechanisms such as SEI layer growth, and the use of composite material, such as a mixture of Silicon and graphite.

-The models are setup in a hierarchical way, for clarity and modularity.
+The models are set up in a hierarchical way, for clarity and modularity.
 Each model corresponds to a computational graph, which introduces a set of variables (the nodes) and functional relationship (the edges).
 This design enables the flexibility for changing and designing new models.